 Site of an ancient well.
 The adjacent church is dedicated to the Virgin Mary, implying a very feminine presence on this site, including this well.
 In Celtic times, wells, particularly those for the goddess Bridhe, would have played an important part...Read more

 The oldest known bridge of its type in Scotland.
-Built in 1824 by engineer John Justice of Dundee as a prototype for a larger version at the Haughs of Drimmie, this bridge has a span of 19 metres and a sheep gate at one end.
-It is the oldest known...Read more
+[This bridge is currently closed with no suitable diversion.]
+Built in 1824 by engineer John Justice of Dundee as a prototype for a larger version at the Haughs of Drimmie, this bridge has a span of...Read more

 Auchintaple Loch, which has a boat house on the far side, is often named as a favourite spot by walkers on the Cateran Trail.
 Whilst the loch itself is man-made there are traces of an early chapel at Chapel Hillock on a low rise just above the loch,...Read more